top of page

 A Little Prevention Goes a Long Way

-The holidays should be enjoyable for your entire family – including your pets.
+The holidays should be enjoyable for your entire family—including your pets.
 A few simple precautions can help you avoid emergency vet visits and keep the focus on celebrating together.

 From all of us at Vet At Your Door, we wish you and your pets a safe and happy holiday season.

-If you have concerns or need care, contact us.
 We're here when you need us.

 Comments